 The nomination period for the 2023 Arkansas Preservation Awards closed on 8/31/23 at 5 PM.
+The next round of nominations will open up in summer 2024.
 Thank you!

 Any individual, organization, business, or public agency is eligible for nomination.
 The project or activity for which the nomination is made must be located in Arkansas.
 Nominators may submit their own projects or may nominate others.
 With the exception of the Parker Westbrook Award, only projects or activities completed within the last three years will be eligible.
 Unsuccessful nominations may be revised and resubmitted during the eligibility period, but individuals or projects that have received awards will not be eligible to compete again in the same category based on the same work.